-This information was collected in October 2015.
+This information was collected in September 2018.

-Subject Textbooks and Instructional Materials/ Year of Adoption From Most Recent Adoption?
-Percent of Students Lacking Own Assigned Copy Reading/Language Arts English language arts textbooks, Houghton Mifflin Harcourt-Collections, were adopted in 2014-15.
+Subject Textbooks and Other Instructional Materials/year of Adoption From Most Recent Adoption?
+Percent Students Lacking Own Assigned Copy Reading/Language Arts English language arts textbooks, Houghton Mifflin Harcourt-Collections, were adopted in 2014-15.
 There is one textbook available per student.
 Yes 0 Mathematics Mathematics textbooks, by Carnegie Learning, were adopted in 2018-19.
 Course appropriate, standards-aligned instructional materials have been selected for each mathematics course.
 There is one textbook available per student.
-Yes 0 Science Science textbooks were adopted in 2006-07.
-Science textbooks that support Advanced Placement courses are adopted as needed, the most recent adoption occurring in 2018-19.
+Yes 0 Science Science textbooks, Pearson-Essentials of Anatomy and Physiology, and Pearson- Biology were adopted in 2006-07.
+Science textbooks that support Advanced Placement courses are adopted as needed, the most recent adoption occurring in 2018-19, Pearson-Campbell Biology in Focus, AP Edition.
 There is one textbook available per student.
-0 History-Social Science History/Social science textbooks were adopted in 2018-19.
+Yes 0 History-Social Science History/Social science textbooks were adopted in 2018-19.
+For our seventh-grade classes, Cengage Learning-World History: Medieval and Early Modern Times, CA Student Edition was adopted.
+For our 10th- grade classes, McGraw-Hill-World History, Culture, and Geography: The Modern World, CA Student Edition was adopted.
 There is one textbook available per student.
+Yes 0

-Yes 0 Foreign Language Foreign language textbooks are adopted as needed by course.
-Several courses adopted new textbooks in 2016-17, and supplemental books continue to be adopted each year.
+Subject Textbooks and Other Instructional Materials/year of Adoption From Most Recent Adoption?
+Percent Students Lacking Own Assigned Copy Foreign Language Foreign language textbooks are adopted as needed by course.
+Several courses adopted new textbooks, Houghton Mifflin Harcourt- Avancemos and Houghton Mifflin Harcourt- Bien Dit, in 2016-17.
+Additionally, supplemental books continue to be adopted each year.
 There is one textbook available per student.
-Yes 0 Health Health textbooks were adopted in 2016-17.
+Yes 0 Health Health textbooks, McGraw Hill-Teen Health and Goodheart Wilcox-Comprehensive Health, were adopted in 2016-17.
 There is one textbook available per student.
 Yes 0 Visual and Performing Arts Visual and performing arts students have access to course appropriate textbooks and instructional materials.
 Yes 0